Cosmetics advertising: Persuasion

-Beauty product advertising bombard consumers on a daily basis.
-They create promises to consumers that certain product can make consumers look younger or that foundation can take years off your appearance.
-Beauty advertising often seek to consumers of the product value or even its necessity for the consumer's well-being and self-image.
+Beauty product advertising promises to consumers that certain products can make consumers look younger.
+Beauty advertising often seeks to convince consumers of the product's value or even its necessity for the consumer's well-being and self-image.

-The effectiveness of advertising depends on convincing consumer that the product can improve their appearance.
+The effectiveness of advertising depends on convincing consumers that the product can improve their appearance.
 They may use different methods to persuade individuals to make purchases.
-Association can be a powerful tool.
-As well as incentives like discounts.
-It targets emotional responses when the product is associated with feelings.
-As many people aware that their personal appearance can have a significant effect on how they are treated by others, advertising can use these concerns by encouraging the target market.
+Association can be a powerful tool, as well as incentives like discounts.
+As many people are aware that their personal appearance can have a significant effect on how they are treated by others, advertising can use these concerns by encouraging the target market to buy products.